netxms/netxms-doc/admin/quickstart.rst

 Actions and Alarms
 ==================

-In this section will be shown how to configure alarm and notification channel notifications generation on predefined SYS_THRESHOLD_REACHED event and alarm resolution on SYS_THRESHOLD_REARMED event.
+In this section we will configure alarm automatic creation and termination and message sending via a notification channel on predefined SYS_THRESHOLD_REACHED and SYS_THRESHOLD_REARMED events.

-Once a notification channel is configured, an action is created in :menuselection:`Configuration --> Actions`.
+Given that a notification channel is configured, we can create an action in :menuselection:`Configuration --> Actions`.
 Recipient address is specified in action's properties, it's possible to set several recipients separated by semicolon (``;``).
-Subject and message fields support :ref:`event-processing-macros` - this means that when message will be sent, macros "%n" will be substituted with name of the node and "%m" will be substituted with event message.
+Subject and message fields support :ref:`event-processing-macros` - in below example when message will be sent, macros "%n" will be substituted with name of the node and "%m" will be substituted with event message.
 Value of event message is specific for each event and can be found in event template (:menuselection:`Configuration -->